 Retaining Walls Installation and Construction in Los Angeles

-Weinstein Retrofitting Systems are Retaining Wall Experts!
+Weinstein Retrofitting Systems are the Retaining Wall Experts!
 The Installation of Retaining Walls Has Never Been Easier!

 Weinstein Retrofitting Systems has been installing and repairing retaining walls in Los Angeles, Sherman Oaks, Encino, Beverly Hills, Whittier, Long Beach, and Woodland Hills for thousands of homes in these cities and surrounding areas.
 We cover a wide range of applications and designs.

-We save you the time, energy, and money on creating and installing retaining walls because we have plans, techniques, and engineers ready to go and experienced crew members who are ready to install.
+We save you the time, energy, and money on creating and installing a retaining wall because we have plans, techniques, and engineers ready to go and experienced crew members who are ready to install.
 We build up to code and approved by city building officials.
 Our relationship with local building departments will always 100% of the time ensure a dedicated and easy process to achieve the results you are after.
 And as long as the wall is less than 3′ in height, city permits will not be required.

 There are many kinds and types of retaining walls, ranging from decorative garden walls to engineered retaining walls.
 You can even opt for a wood retaining wall.
 Retaining walls are commonly designed to hold back soil to prevent down-slope movement or erosion.

 Retaining walls are constructed with reinforced concrete block or cast concrete or Shotcrete.

-Concrete Retaining Walls are constructed by using reinforced concrete blocks which are reinforced with steel or rebar and then filled with concrete.
+A Concrete Retaining Wall is constructed by using reinforced concrete blocks which are reinforced with steel or rebar and then filled with concrete.
 Also commonly known as “Pour and Place Retaining Walls.